|

 else.
 For good measure, this privileged few made it nearly impossible to alter

-its constitution and then only by the privileged elites who overwhelmingly
+its constitution and then only by the privileged elites that overwhelmingly

 populate the seats of government holding an unending hegemony of power.